fakhrizulkifli/fakhrizulkifli.github.io/_posts/2020/2020-03-24-libemu_divide_by_zero.md

 keywords: "libemu, sctest, divide by zero, dos, denial of service, dionaea, scdbg"
 ---

 I found this bug some time ago when i was reading the code for GetPC heuristics mechanism.
-The bug can be triggered just only with one byte which can be translated to a `CALL` opcode.
+The bug can be triggered with just only one byte which can be translated to a `CALL` opcode.
 In normal cases, `CALL` opcode must be supplied with a relative offset to a new procedure but in this case if the offset is not supplied, it triggers the bug.

 Proof-of-Crash:
 ```shell
 $ sctest -gS < <(echo "\xe8")
 ```

-The root cause is triggered during the instructions callgraph creation.
-The callgraph will be created when it detects a branching opcode.
+The root cause is when it detects a branching opcode it will attempt to create the instructions call graph by enumerating the relative offset for the next branch.
+However, there is no check whether the branching offset is supplied or not and thus leaving the `datasize` variable with value 0.

 ```c
 File: src/emu_source.c